pilars-protocols/governance/org-docs/CHARTER.md

 **4.2 Unreachable Member**.
 If a member is unresponsive at its listed handle for more than three months the Steering Committee may vote to remove the member.

 **4.3 Committee  Vote**.
-A member may be removed by a committee vote, which may be requested by any committee member.
+A member may be removed by a committee vote, which may be requested by any committee member once adhering to the following process:
+-  A notice for a resolution to remove a member must be given to the committee and dispersed amoung the members at least 21 days before convening a meeting
+-  must give the member concerned a copy of the notice as soon as possible
+-  The member can give the committee a written statement and speak at the proposed meeting.
+The statement must be given to everyone entitled to notice of the meeting.
+-  Members shall vote on the proposed resolution

 ## 5. Trademarks